lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ### Should we handle this fetch?

-When a `fetch` event occurs for an asset, the first thing I want to determine is whether this service worker should handle responding to this fetch.
+When a `fetch` event occurs for an asset, the first thing I want to determine is whether this service worker should interfere with the fetching of the given resource.
 Otherwise, it should do nothing and let the browser assert its default behavior.

 We'll end up with basic logic like this in `serviceWorker.js`:

 ```
+self.addEventListener('fetch', event => {

+  function onFetch(event, opts) {
+    // ...
+TBD
+  }

   shouldHandleFetch(event, config) // I'll explain config shortly
     .then(event => onFetch(event, config))
     .catch(reason =>
       console.log(`I am not going to handle this fetch because ${reason}`)
   );
+});
 ```

-I wrote a `shouldHandleFetch` function to assess a given request and return a Promise that _resolves_, meaning yes, let's go ahead and do something specific for this fetch, or _rejects_, meaning no, I don't want to handle this specially, let the browser do its own thing.
+The `shouldHandleFetch` function assesses a given request.
+It returns a Promise that either _resolves_—meaning yes, let's go ahead and do something specific for this fetch—or _rejects_—meaning no, I don't want to handle this specially, let the browser do its own thing.
 In `serviceWorker.js`:

 ```
 function shouldHandleFetch (event, opts) {